bytebase/bytebase.com-old/content/blog/dba-database-developer-decameron.md

 title: "DBA, Database and Developer - The Decameron"
 author: Lucy
 published_at: 2022/06/08 10:18
-feature_image: /static/blog-changelog-assets/2022/06/roaringdba.jpeg
+feature_image: /static/blog/dba-database-developer-decameron/roaring-dba.webp
 tags: Education
 featured: true
 description: This is the first of the DDD series, consisting of 10 stories of DBA & Database & developer.
 ---

 A few days ago, we posted a question on HN: [Ask HN: Is DBA still a good job?](https://news.ycombinator.com/item?id=31309729) The question quickly drew the attention of the HN community and got 236 thought-provoking comments.
 We share and feel the challenges, the frustration, the fatigue and the expectation.

 We want to preserve all these heated discussions and help more people develop a multi-dimensional perspective on DBAs.
 That's how an idea for a blog series emerges -- **D·D·D** (DBA, Database, and Developer).

 As the debut of this series, we compiled 10 stories about DBAs based on the replies and comments from the [HN thread](https://news.ycombinator.com/item?id=31309729): we adopted the Decameron style, made up the story background, and borrowed the true stories shared by the commenters and turned them over to the storytellers (all credits go to the rightful owners).
 Some of these storytellers had experience as full-time DBAs; the others may be developers who have worked with DBAs before.
 You can regard this article as the appetizer of a full course meal.
 The crew welcomes all kinds of feedback and, last but not least: Bon Appetite!

 10 people, consisting of developers and DBAs from different companies, woke up in a locked-up room.
 Apart from basic furniture, the room seems as normal as it could be except for a wooden board hung above the door with 3 letters carved on it -- DDD.

 Nobody knows what happened and how they ended up there.
 Just when they were about to smash the windows, an electronic screen flashed for a few seconds and displayed their way out:

-*"One true story about DBAs per day, you'll only get locked up for 10 days."*
+_"One true story about DBAs per day, you'll only get locked up for 10 days."_

 Somebody sneered at the somehow sentient screen: